samo-L-B/settings-dotfiles/README.md

 ---

 📚 In general, this file summarizes LAX digital approach respectively displays the most important settings when starting a new device.
 This includes the keyboard settings but also more in detail the setup of a proper PowerShell in order to facilitate quick access to do proper research.
 Additionally, the browser settings as well as the nvim settings are being displayed/explained.
-README was initialized 2022.

 ---